-So for example if Liverpool are playing Man Utd, the market may predict that Liverpool may be likely to have 2.5 more corners than Man Utd and so the spread is for a Liverpool Corner Supremacy of 2-3.
+So for example if Chelsea are playing Arsenal, the market may predict that Chelsea may be likely to have 1.5 more corners than Arsenal and so the spread is for a Liverpool Corner Supremacy of 1-2.

 What this rather clever chap figured out by using some statistical software was that there was a fatal flaw in how the spread firms calculated these supremacies.
 Now the actual formula was much more complicated that this, but essentially he worked out that the spread firms put far too much emphasis on the ability of the teams and not enough on their playing styles.

-So if a much stronger team was playing a weaker one – say Manchester City were playing Newcastle – the spread would be for a big supremacy for Man City.
+So if a much stronger team was playing a weaker one – say Liverpool were playing Newcastle – the spread would be for a big supremacy for Liverpool.

-But in fact this may have ignored the playing styles of the two teams and that Newcastle had great wingers and played attacking football that led to lots of corners (I am not saying this is the case by the way, but is just used as an example).
+However this may have ignored the playing styles of the two teams and that Newcastle had great wingers and played attacking football that led to lots of corners (we are not saying this is the case by the way, but is just used as an example).

 So this chap methodically and systematically found all these instances where the spread was wrong and bet on them consistently.

-He made a very considerable amount of money before the spread firms caught up to him and had to change their approach.
-Although spread firms are supposed to not mind you winning, apparently this was not the case here and he had most of his accounts closed as well.
+He made a very considerable amount of money before the spread firms caught up to him and had to close his account, as well as change their approach.
+Although spread firms are supposed to not mind you winning, apparently this was not the case here and he had most of his accounts closed.

 But the moral of the story was that he found a niche, spent time studying it, worked out an approach that gave him an edge and exploited it for maximum gain.